 Niokaska Creek Trail, Old Wire Road and Gulley Park Improvements

 The Niokaska Creek Trail will extend along Old Wire Road through Gulley Park to connect to Mud Creek Trail at Old Missouri Road.
 This trail will be over 3 miles in length and connect an estimated 4,000 residents within 1/4 mile of the new trail.
 Construction is complete along Old Wire Road to Gulley Park and includes a two-way protected bike lane with bicycle specific signals at township.
-Construction of the Niokaska Creek Trail from Azalea Terrace to Old Wire at Crossover Road will continue through early 2020.
+Construction of the Niokaska Creek Trail from Azalea Terrace to Old Wire at Crossover Road will continue through mid 2020.